This video highlights an amazing commute made possible by an e-bike. The new law has made his commute illegal.

-Legalizing ebikes in New York State is part of Governor Cuomo's proposed budget, released on January 21st.
-Unfortunately, the bill1 has so many gotchas, it makes ebiking impractical outside of New York City.
-Worse, it sets up a whole new way to criminalize communities.
+"Legalizing" ebikes in New York State is part of Governor Cuomo's proposed budget, released on January 21st.
+Unfortunately, the bill1 has so many gotchas, it makes ebiking illegal outside of New York City.
+Worse, it sets up whole new ways to criminalize communities.

 Even if you don't have an ebike now, properly legalizing ebikes will significantly benefit you in the long run.

 Ebikes get people out of cars.
 This is a huge win for traffic congestion, safety, health, family budgets, government budgets, economic development and addressing the climate emergency.

 And once ebikes are legal, you might even join the fun!

 Regular bicycles and Class 1 ebikes2 are very similar in how they're used, how they look and the tiny risks they pose.
 The main difference is electric assist bikes help non-athletic people conquer hills (video) and long distances (video).

 But the Governor's language will needlessly confuse riders and police by creating a series of different expectations for people using ebikes: